Accessibility Statement

 - 3D molecule viewers — Interactive JSmol molecular models provide visual 3D representations of chemical structures.
 Viewer containers are labeled with molecule names, and control buttons are keyboard-accessible with descriptive text.
 However, the 3D canvas itself (mouse drag to rotate, scroll to zoom) is inherently visual and cannot convey spatial structure to screen readers.
 Surrounding text descriptions provide context where available.

-- Molecular structure editor — The JSME drawing editor used in practice problems is labeled for screen readers, but its canvas-based drawing interface requires mouse or touch interaction that cannot be fully replicated by keyboard or assistive technologies alone.
+- Molecular structure editor — The Ketcher molecule editor used in practice problems has labeled, keyboard-reachable toolbar controls, but its canvas-based drawing surface requires mouse or touch interaction that cannot be fully replicated by keyboard or assistive technologies alone.

-- Interactive problem sets — Over 60 legacy practice problems use
+- Interactive problem sets — Many legacy practice problems use

 custom JavaScript with

-alert()dialogs for answer feedback.
-While alerts are announced by screen readers, some form inputs in these legacy pages may lack explicit<label>associations.
-We are progressively improving these pages. - PDF documents — Some linked PDF resources from the Hans Reich Collection are published academic papers whose accessibility is determined by their original publishers.
+alert()dialogs for answer feedback; while those alerts are announced by screen readers, it is an older interaction pattern.
+The form inputs in these pages now carry accessible labels. - PDF documents — Some linked PDF resources from the Hans Reich Collection are published academic papers whose accessibility is determined by their original publishers.
 We link to DOI URLs where available so users can access publisher-provided accessible formats.

 Compatibility